 The Crumble is a cheap, easy-to-use electronics controller.
 A few ‘croc’ leads and a USB cable are all you need to connect motors, LEDs and sensors and begin experimenting.
 No programming experience is required as the free software is a graphical, drag-and-drop system inspired by MIT Scratch.

-Each tray contains 17 Crumble controllers, 34 sparkle LEDs, 17 battery packs (3 x AA batteries), 17 switches, 17 light sensors, & 17 buzzers.
-Please specify whether you’d like to borrow the trays or the individual kits in the Borrow Form.
+Each classroom kit tray contains 17 Crumble controllers, 34 sparkle LEDs, 17 battery packs (which require 3 x AA batteries), 17 switches, 17 light sensors, 17 buzzers, 34 motors and 34 chunky wheels.

 BBC Micro:Bit GO v2